Gas outburst in central China coal mine kills 5, traps 7

 The mine company could not be reached.
 A city government official declined to comment.

-China’s mining industry has long been among the world’s deadliest.
+China’s mining industry has long been among the world’s deadliest, and top work safety regulators have acknowledged that some mines cut corners on safety standards due to financial pressure.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.